World traveler Clown Tom Bolton

 Food & living expensive

 Norway was also super expensive, the only place where they would sell half a cucumber or pepper.
 It wasn’t allowed to import any food that could be grown locally even if that was in a greenhouse.
 The local wages were so high that imports like bananas would be the cheapest fruits available.
 I would load up with as much food as possible in Germany where it was much cheaper.
 I cooked and slept in my motor home so I could save most of the money I made on the street.
 Not sure what they passed off as American food in Norway but even a hamburger and fries would set one back.
+Not sure where in northern Norway I took these pictures including the food truck.

 Weather & geography